chef-boneyard/private-chef-administration/source/installation/prereqs.rst

 Mail Relay
 ~~~~~~~~~~

-The Private Chef system utilizes e-mail to send notifications for
+The Private Chef system utilizes email to send notifications for
 various events (such as cluster fail-over, or failed periodic jobs.)
 We
 recommend you follow your operating systems guidelines and individual
 corporate policy for installation and configuration of a local Mail